Quick Connect Support FAQ

 Not a single wire to splice, tap, or cut!
 In most cases you do not even connect up the accessory wires that Parrot provides including the Parrot yellow mute wire, the thin line out wires or the 3 mute-in receptacles.
 Most installs take minutes with our harness!
 How can it be that easy?
 Read the comments from our hundreds of satisfied customers!

-A: We can provide the Parrot external speaker for $24.95.
-Or, you can connect a 4-8 ohm communications speaker directly to the Parrot output ISO connector.
+A: You can connect a 4-8 ohm communications speaker directly to the Parrot output ISO connector.
 Use the gray (+) and gray-black (-) wires on the Parrot 3200 or the blue (+) and green (-) wires on the Parrot 3000 and 3100.
 The output ISO connector looks like this:

-A: Of course.
-If you have a car for which we don't make a harness adapter, here are some installation tips (the following information is provided as-is):
+A: If you have a car for which we don't make a harness adapter, you may choose to purchase a QCHW-1 harness which allows your installer to avoid having to tap into or cut the Parrot harness. **PLEASE NOTE** - this harness will require a manual wiring installation by a professional installer.
+Here are some installation tips (the following information is provided as-is):

 To power your Parrot Kit: Connect 12V switched (ignition) to the top of the orange fuse holder, Connect 12V permanent (Batt) to the top of the red fuse holder.
 Connect ground to the black lead that runs alongside the fuse holders.
 This should power up your Parrot kit when you start your car and you should get a goodbye message when you shut off your car.